Condensations in higher categories: Condensations and higher Karoubi envelopes

 To this end, consider the opposite composition $e = gf$.
 It represents a thin slab of the $Y$ phase embedded within the $X$ phase.
 Having started with a categorical condensation $X \condense Y$, this $e$-interface carries a condensation monad structure.
 By induction, the condensation $e^2 \condense e$ is precisely the data needed to fill in the space between two $Y$ slabs to produce a single thicker slab, and associativity produces the information how to partially merge collections of consecutive slabs of $Y$ within a bulk of $X$ phase.

 Crucially, merely the condensation monad $e$ contains enough information to give a sort of mesoscopic ``topological effective description'' of the original microscopic condensation procedure.
 To obtain $Y$: \begin{enumerate} \item Proliferate the $e$ defects throughout $X$.
 Imagine these defects as thin slabs of $Y$. \item Turn on local Hamiltonians which merge consecutive slabs into a uniform $Y$ phase. \end{enumerate} Why can step (\ref{step2}) be performed?
 For any pair of consecutive slabs, the condensation $e^2 \condense e$ is a condensation of $(d-1)$-dimensional systems, and so by induction has a local Hamiltonian description.
-But these local Hamiltonians commute by Proposition~\ref{prop.condalg}!
+But the higher commuting condensation cubes in Definition~\ref{defn.condmonad} means that these local Hamiltonians commute!

-\begin{remark} More precisely, Proposition~\ref{prop.condalg} provides us with compatible collections of invertible maps which can be used to deform the neighbouring networks of defects away from the location where any given local projector will act.
+\begin{remark} More precisely, the higher-dimensional commuting condensation cubes provide us with compatible collections of invertible maps which can be used to deform the neighbouring networks of defects away from the location where any given local projector will act.
 The actual projectors are defined by conjugating the original local projectors by the maps which move away other spectating defects. \end{remark}

 The induction starts with $(0+1)$-dimensional, aka anyon, condensation, where it produces a projector, aka idempotent, Hamiltonian (compare \S\ref{intro.layering} and Example~\ref{eg.anyoncondensation}).
 After unpacking the recursion, we find a network of interfaces and defects in an ambient $X$ phase equipped with a (complicated, but algorithmic) commuting projector Hamiltonian.
 This network gives a mesoscopic ``topological effective description'' of the phase $Y$.